woxiangquca/secret_material/issue/wild.md

 1.1.1
 1.1.2
 1.2 **limited resource** panda
-1.2.1 food is at a premium, not easy to find food for them 1.2.2 shelter is at a premium, not to mention human
+1.2.1 food is distinctive, not easy to find food for them 1.2.2 shelter is at a premium, not to mention human
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwNjg1Mzk4OSwxODc5OTg5MjY5XX0=
+eyJoaXN0b3J5IjpbMTI4NDAyOTQ4NCwxODc5OTg5MjY5XX0=
 -->